nealbarshes/nealbarshes.github.io/Tutorials/FootInfection/index.md

 B= | Blood pressure meds, baseline + at least one PRN for SBP>140mmHg

+### Empiric antibiotic treatment

+Ceftriaxone is the primary empiric antibiotic given to patients who have not yet had operative treatment or whose culture results are pending.

+Empiric treatment of methicillin-resistant <i>Staphylococcus aureus</i> (MRSA) should be reserved for patients going to the operating room

+For those with no fluctuance/abscess and negative MRSA nasal swab testing is negative, MRSA has been found in foot microbiology in only [5% of our patients](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Ashong%2C%20MRSA%20osteomyelitis%202016.pdf).
+This increases to [22% with either abscess or MRSA nasal swab findings and to 58% with both](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Ashong%2C%20MRSA%20osteomyelitis%202016.pdf).

 Do not empirically treat for <i>Pseudomonas</i>, as this organism represents [only 3% of isolates at our hospital](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Barshes%2C%20DFO%20treatment%20failure.pdf).

-Similarly, do not empirically treat for methicillin-sensitive <i>Staphylococcus aureus</i> (MRSA).
-For those with no abscess and negative MRSA nasal swab testing is negative, MRSA has been found in foot microbiology in only [5% of our patients](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Ashong%2C%20MRSA%20osteomyelitis%202016.pdf).
-This increases to [22% with either abscess or MRSA nasal swab findings and to 58% with both](https://github.com/nealbarshes/nealbarshes.github.io/blob/main/articles/Ashong%2C%20MRSA%20osteomyelitis%202016.pdf).
+Because of our vascular team’s ownership of limb salvage, we have had a primarily surgical approach to the management of foot infections, including osteomyelitis.
+Specifically, 92% of our patients have had surgical biopsies and cultures taken as part of their operative treatment.
+These have been used to select an antimicrobial regimen directed to the organisms identified.
+Antimicrobial regimens have consisted predominately of oral antibiotics (95%) since 2011 .
+Finally, contrary to guidelines emphasizing the importance of Gram positive organisms, our analyses have shown that Gram negative organisms are associated treatment failure  and that methicillin-resistant Staphylococcus aureus is not ; for this reason, we have focused more attention on improving outcomes in patients with these organisms.
+We re-biopsy if treatment failure occurs, as we have observed shifts in microbial species involved during treatment .

 ### Inpatient Management: Operative Treatment of Infection